books-are-next/free-culture/text/01-preface.md

 ---
 title: Preface
 ---

+*To Eric Eldred—whose work first drew me to this cause, and for whom it continues still.*

+***

 **At the end** of his review of my first book, _Code: And Other Laws of Cyberspace_, David Pogue, a brilliant writer and author of countless technical and computer-related texts, wrote this:

 > Unlike actual law, Internet software has no capacity to punish.